Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 ### 14.31.2.
 Remediation script<!-- omit in toc -->
 With remediation, you have two scripts: One checking for a certain status, and another one running when the detection script exits with an error code of 1.

-Remediation scripts can be configured to run in the context of the current user, and you can define how often they should run.
+Remediation scripts can easily be configured to run in the context of the current user, which is required for Set-OutlookSignatures, and you can define how often they should run.

 For Set-OutlookSignatures, you could use the following scripts, which do not require the creation and deployment of an application package as an additional benefit.